vaimo/composer-patches/README.md

 }
 ```

+_Multiple alternative commands can be defined for each operation.
+Operation itself is considered to be
+success when at least one command call results in a SUCCESS return code_

+_Patch is considered to be applied when all operations can be completed with SUCCESS return code_

+_Exclamation mark in the beginning of an operation will be translated as 'failure is expected'_

+_The values of 'level', 'file' and 'cwd' variables are populated by the plugin, rest of the variables
+get their value from the response of the operations that have already been processed.
+This means that
+'bin' value will be the result of 'bin' operation.
+Note that if sequence places 'bin' after 'check' or
+'patch', then the former will be just removed from the template_

+_The [[]] will indicate the value is used as-is, {{}} will make the value be shell-escaped_

-Patchers executed in the sequence dictated by sequence where several path levels are used with validation
+Appliers are executed in the sequence dictated by sequence where several path levels are used with
-until validation success is hit.
+validation until validation success is hit.
+Note that each applier will be visited before moving on to

-Note that patchers are processed per level, meaning that the config above will make the patchers being
-applied in a sequence of:
+next path strip level, which result in sequence similar to this:

     PATCH:0 GIT:0 PATCH:1 GIT:1 ...